RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 | `ansible_user`     | user login to log on by ssh to configure & install    |
 | `ansible_password` | user password to log on by ssh to configure & install |

 Remove all lines begining with `[1-7]` and make appropriate changes following your needs.
-You have two exemples provided inside regards-playbook: `inventories/demo/hosts` and `inventories/multihosts/hosts`.
+You have two examples provided inside regards-playbook: `inventories/demo/hosts` and `inventories/multihosts/hosts`.

 ### Create your group_vars folder